Skip to main content

 Let's take a look at what's going on under the hood here. yarn run dev:orthanc is running the dev:orthanc script in our project's package.json (inside platform/app).
 That script is:

-cross-env NODE_ENV=development PROXY_TARGET=/dicom-web PROXY_DOMAIN=http://localhost:8042 APP_CONFIG=config/docker_nginx-orthanc.js webpack-dev-server --config .webpack/webpack.pwa.js -w
+cross-env NODE_ENV=development PROXY_TARGET=/dicom-web PROXY_DOMAIN=http://localhost:8042 APP_CONFIG=config/docker-nginx-orthanc.js webpack-dev-server --config .webpack/webpack.pwa.js -w

 • cross-env sets three environment variables